ArchitectB93/React-Tic-tac-Toe/README.md

 # React-Tic-tac-Toe
-Create a React app then copy and paste code into corresponding files
+Basic Tic Tac Toe on a React app